 To study the chromosomal aberrations and differences in gene expression at different stages of tumorigenesis, a mouse breast cancer model was applied (see Figure 1).
 To probe for chromosomal copy number alterations (CNAs) in this model we analyzed SNP arrays from mouse mammary gland epithelial cells.
 Eight samples were taken from two non-transgenic NMRI mice (normal) on the first day of lactation, two transgenic WAP-SVT/t mice on the first day of lactation, two WAP-SVT/t mouse breast cancer samples, and two WAP-SVT/t breast cancer derived cell lines (see Figure 1 and Table S1 in Additional file 1 for sample description).
 Copy number alterations were calculated from signal intensities detected by high-throughput single nucleotide polymorphism (SNP) microarrays.

 For diploid organisms the usual copy number is expected to be two, and variations indicate chromosomal breakpoint events that are proposed to lead to phenotypic changes, e.g. to pathological aberrations.
 We searched in breakpoint regions for common sequence motifs.
 Additionally, we considered the gene expression in the context of chromosomal aberration.
-A road map of the experimental approach is given in Figure
+A road map of the experimental approach is given in Figure 2.

-Furthermore, the results presented in this work were compared to the data of six recurrent tumor samples published by Liu and coworkers
+Furthermore, the results presented in this work were compared to the data of six recurrent tumor samples published by Liu and coworkers .

 SNP copy number alteration